antleaf/doapr/webroot/content/repositories/beilstein-archive.md

 record_count: 'Full text : 350'
 remining_indrawn_item: Withdrawn items are deleted entirely from the database
 repository_type: Disciplinary
-scientific_committees: 'Yes : The Advisory Board of the Beilstein Archives includes scientists who are knowledgeable in the subject areas outlined in the scope.'
+scientific_committees: "Yes : The Advisory Board of the Beilstein Archives includes scientists who are knowledgeable in the subject areas outlined in the scope..\n\n"
 service_pricing: None
 short_name:
 status: open